Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 In order to do this, a compiled version of the borehole function is launched by ``sim_funcs/borehole_kills.py`` via the :doc:`Executor<../executor/overview>`.
 As the borehole application used here is serial, we use the :doc:`Executor base class<../executor/executor>` rather than the commonly used :doc:`MPIExecutor<../executor/mpi_executor>` class.
-The base class simply subprocesses a serial application in-place.
-After the initial sample batch of evaluations has been processed, an artificial delay is added to the subprocessed borehole to allow time to receive the kill signal and terminate the application.
+The base Executor submit routine simply sub-processes a serial application in-place.
+After the initial sample batch of evaluations has been processed, an artificial delay is added to the sub-processed borehole to allow time to receive the kill signal and terminate the application.
 Killed simulations will be reported at the end of the test.
 As this is dependent on timing, the number of killed simulations will vary between runs.
 This test is added simply to demonstrate the killing of running simulations and thus uses a reduced number of evaluations.

 .. _surmise: https://github.com/mosesyhc/surmise